 Diligence should target trouble areas based on the breadth and complexity of the Fintech’s operations.
-For example, an online lender originating small business loans faces different AML considerations than a money services business, which is directly subject to AML regulation.
+For example, an online lender originating small business loans faces different AML considerations than a money services business, which is subject directly to AML regulation.
 In targeting blind spots, banks should proactively identify risks associated with foreseeable misuse of a Fintech’s products and services.

 The diligence process is also an opportunity for banks to define AML expectations, requirements and responsibilities for Fintech firms in a partnership or acquisition.
 For example, a bank may require a Fintech to hire specialized AML personnel, undergo audits and allow regular monitoring by the bank or an independent AML specialist.